orstavik/variadic/README.md

 oops.assign(...[1, 2, 3]);  //#list = [1,2,3]
 oops.assign(...[1, 2, 3]);  //#list = [1,2,3]
 for (let n of [1, 2, 3])
   oops.assign(n);           //#list = [3]
 ```

-`Oops.assign()` mirrors `Auch.replace()`.
-Except here, there is no other.
+`Auch.assign()` mirrors `Oops.replace()`.
+Except here, there is no other partial alternative.
 This time the magician also has a club and says in his caveman voice: "i am the only source of M&Ms and I am the only one who gets to empty water.
 A caveman primitive: "use me or sleep outside with the lions!"

 The consequence of this pattern is that your use-cases freeze up.
 You can only add *all* the M&Ms at the same time.
+You must ask the primitive caveman.
 No chance filling half the glass with M&Ms and then telling the kids that they will get one M&M for each popcorn they pick out of the carpet until the glass is full.
 No chance telling the kids that if they pull the cats tail one more time, you will take 10 M&Ms out of the glass and eat'em.
 You can't say: "no M&Ms kids, until you have all drunk that glass of water".
-You are no longer in control of your use-cases.
+You are no longer in control of your use(-case).

 Loop extraction open up for debugging.
 It opens up for the 100 use-cases you didn't think about when you first made the function.
 It opens up for freedom of choice.
 While at the same time preserving **conceptual consistency** and *almost identical* behavior using `...` the "apply" way.
-If a strong, robust caveman primitive is what you need, and there might be times for that too, then "sure, ok, but don't pretend that it is honoring the variadic contract."
+If a strong, robust caveman primitive is what you need, and there might be times for that too.
+But don't pretend a caveman is honoring the variadic contract.

 ## How to spot a caveman and magic-trick primitive?

-Ok.
-So how to avoid such patterns?
-After all, it really is so difficult to spot that even experts' experts don't see it.
+So.
+How to avoid such patterns?
+After all, it really can be difficult spot, even experts' experts don't see it.
 Well, here are some clues:

 1. It will be a variadic *method*.
-It *caaan* diguise itself as a static/pure function, ie. surprise you by causing unexpected state changes to global or some or all of its arguments, but that bug should have been spotted earlier.
+It *caaan* diguise itself as a static/pure function, ie. surprise you by causing unexpected state changes to global or some or all of its arguments (as in `Object.assign()`), but that bug should have been spotted earlier.

 2. The variadic method will do *more* than *one* thing inside this method.
 The variadic method will do at least *one additional* action either *before* or *after* the loop.

-3. The *outside the loop* action(s) mutates state. (if it didn't, it would be considered part of the loop and the loop's state.
-Now, I would expect that a variadic method with a non-extractable loop *also* did state mutations in the action inside its main loop, but that is not necessary.
-As said earlier, it could be a method masquerading as a function.
+3. The *outside the loop* action(s) mutates state.
+If it didn't, it would be considered part of the loop's state.
+Now, I would guess that most variadic method with a non-extractable loop *also* did state mutations in its inner action, but this is not required.
+As said earlier, it could be a method just masquerading as a variadic function.

 4. The *outside the loop actions* are likely some kind of clean up or additional loops that make the method more efficient: "we need to do a) first, before we loop the args and do b)"; "we don't really need to do this operation at every step, it will be much more efficient if we do everything at the end".
-Something like this.
+Something like that.

+Best of luck!